SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 Exchange 2016 includes the following improvements to auditing:

-- **Auditing reports** The EAC includes auditing functionality so that you can run reports or export entries from the mailbox audit log and the administrator audit log.
+- **Auditing reports**: The EAC includes auditing functionality so that you can run reports or export entries from the mailbox audit log and the administrator audit log.
 The mailbox audit log records whenever a mailbox is accessed by someone other than the person who owns the mailbox.
 This can help you determine who has accessed a mailbox and what they have done.
 The administrator audit log records any action, based on an Exchange Management Shell cmdlet, performed by an administrator.
 This can help you troubleshoot configuration issues or identify the cause of problems related to security or compliance.
 For more information, see [Use Auditing Reports](http://technet.microsoft.com/library/2b3e1529-1677-4564-be0b-ce22757ddc0d.aspx).

-- **Viewing the administrator audit log** Instead of exporting the administrator audit log, which can take up to 24 hours to receive in an email message, you can view administrator audit log entries in the EAC.
-To do this, go to **Compliance Management** > **Auditing** and click **View the administrator audit log**.
+- **Viewing the administrator audit log**: Instead of exporting the administrator audit log, which can take up to 24 hours to receive in an email message, you can view administrator audit log entries in the EAC.
+To do this, go to **Compliance Management** \> **Auditing** and click **View the administrator audit log**.
 Up to 1000 entries will be displayed on multiple pages.
 To narrow the search, you can specify a date range.

     As an additional improvement, you can also export the audit log data in a format that's common to both Exchange 2016 and SharePoint Server 2016.
 This makes it easier to integrate with third-party tools to view the data and create richer reports.